Canada–United States sports rivalries: Women's

 The two teams are more closely matched than in the men's game, providing for more close finishes.
-Notably the two nations faced each other in the final of the 2002 FIFA U-19 Women's World Championship on Canadian soil in Edmonton, with the United States winning.
-The two nations' senior sides met in the third place match of the 2003 FIFA Women's World Cup on American soil in Carson, California.
+Notably, the two nations faced each other in the final of the 2002 FIFA U-19 Women's World Championship on Canadian soil in Edmonton, with the United States winning.
+The two nations' senior sides met in the third-place match of the 2003 FIFA Women's World Cup on American soil in Carson, California.
 Also, Canada's senior team beat the United States under-20 team in the final of the 2008 Cyprus Cup.
-At the 2012 CONCACAF Women's Olympic Qualifying Tournament in Vancouver, the United States defeated Canada 4-0 in the final.
+At the 2012 CONCACAF Women's Olympic Qualifying Tournament in Vancouver, the United States defeated Canada 4–0 in the final.

-By 2012, the United States won every match since 2001, 26 in a row.
-There was a memorable match between the two teams during 2012 London Olympics semi-finals, which a concacaf.com columnist had described as the most important of their 26-year-long rivalry on the international scene.
+By 2012, the United States had won every match since 2001, 26 in a row.
+There was a memorable match between the two teams during the 2012 London Olympics semi-finals, which a CONCACAF website columnist had described as the most important of their 26-year-long rivalry on the international scene.
 The Canadians led the match at three different points, but were ultimately defeated in overtime, allowing the Americans to advance to the Gold Medal Match.
 The United States most recently won the Women's World Cup on Canadian soil and then again in 2019 in France, which increased their record to four World Cup wins and four Olympic gold medals.
-Canada won the Olympic Gold Medal at the 2020 Summer Olympics defeating the United States 1-0 in the semifinal match.
-The United States leads the overall series with 53 wins for the United States, four wins for Canada, and seven draws.
-The United States has won the FIFA Women's World Cup four times, has made the final five times, and made the semifinal eight times.
+Canada won the Olympic Gold Medal at the 2020 Summer Olympics, defeating the United States 1–0 in the semifinal match.
+The United States won their fifth Olympic Gold Medal at the 2024 Summer Olympics.
+The United States leads the overall series with 55 wins for the United States, four wins for Canada, and nine draws.
+The United States has won the FIFA Women's World Cup four times, has made the final five times, and has made the semifinal eight times.
 Canada has never won the FIFA Women's World Cup, nor made a final, and has only made one semifinal.
-The United States also has five Olympic Gold Medals to Canada's one.
+The United States also has five Olympic gold medals to Canada's one.